Bethany Busy Bee

 Art Gala is a family evening where various student’s artwork is displayed.
 There are crafts, playground play, horderves, music and family mingling available during this event.

-Monthly Guest Speakers with Spiritual and Parenting Topics
+- Monthly Guest Speakers with Spiritual and Parenting Topics following COVID 19 guidelines

 The entire event is free, including beverages and appetizers and onsite childcare so parents can enjoy this special “adult” time.
 Simply register in advance so we can accommodate your childcare needs with proper staffing.
 Infants are always welcome to stay with the parent during the entire event or on and off, whatever makes you most comfortable.
 This is a time to gather, listen, ask question, discuss, share, learn, and build relationships.
 It is held about once a month from 12:00 pm to 1:30 pm.
 Children receive a free lunch bunch when attending LIFT, and infants stay at childcare for free.
 Everyone is welcome – your family and friends.

-Busy Bee Preschool accepts children ages 2 1/2 years to 6 years old by October first of the current school year per State Law.
+Busy Bee Preschool is licensed to serve children ages 18 months to 6 years old by October first of the current school year per State Law.
 We offer our services to any child in the community regardless of religious, racial, economic or social status.

 We serve a very diverse population in this community and we will make every effort to support children and families encountering language barriers.

 Special Needs: Busy Bee Preschool is ADA compliant.
 Children with special needs are welcomed.
 The Busy Bee staff will work with the parents to ensure that reasonable accommodations are made so the needs of the child can be met.